Evidence-Based Practice In Management And Consulting

 Module 2: The Basic Principles

 What is evidence-based practice?
 What counts as evidence?
 Why do we need evidence-based practice?
 What sources of evidence should be considered?
 Why do we have to critically appraise evidence?
 Why focus on the ‘best available’ evidence?
 Common misconceptions of evidence-based practice.
-What Is the evidence for evidence-based practice?
+What is the evidence for evidence-based practice?

-Module 4: Professional Expertise and Judgment (currently Module 3)
+Module 3: Professional Expertise and Judgment

 What is professional expertise?
 System 1 and System 2 Thinking.
 Cognitive biases.
 Patternicity and the illusion of causality.
 Confirmation Bias.
 Group Conformity.
 Other Common Cognitive Biases.
 Overcoming Cognitive Biases.
 Avoiding or Reducing Bias.
 Acquiring Evidence from Practitioners.
 Developing Survey Questions.
 Developing your capacity to ask questions.

-Module 6: Acquiring Scientific Evidence (under construction)
+Module 4: Acquiring Scientific Evidence

 Peer reviewed journals.
 Research databases.
 PICOC.
 Determining your search terms.
 Finding alternative and related terms.
 Identifying corresponding academic terms.
 Pre-testing your search terms.
 Boolean operators, truncation, and title/abstract search.
 Using methodological search filters.
 Searching for meta-analyses.
 Searching for controlled and/or longitudinal studies.
 Searching for low-quality studies.
 Screening the articles found for relevance.
-Retrieving full-text articles.

-Module 7: Critically Appraising Scientific Evidence (currently Module 4)
+Module 5: Critically Appraising Scientific Evidence

 How to read a research article?
 How to determine the research design?
 How to determine a study’s methodological quality?
 How to determine if scientific evidence is trustworthy?